 - Regular mowing keeps the grass down and encourages a good thickness of grass to develop.

 - Lawns that are growing poorly will tend to be dull in colour or yellow and need feeding now with lawn fertilizer or high-nitrogen fertilizer.

 More on Lawns

-- If not already done, apply some potash to fruit trees or a fruit fertilizer to improve growth and yield, but not rich compost or manure when tends to promote soft growth and diseases.
+- If not already done, apply some wood ashes, a source of potash, to fruit trees or a fruit fertilizer to improve growth and yield, but not rich compost or manure when tends to promote soft growth and diseases.

 - Check for greenflies on fruit trees and bushes but do not spray when the blossoms are open in case of damaging pollinating bees and other insects.